fakemanoan/fakemanoan.github.io/docs/faq.md

 The problem can be reduced with mixer_paths.xml tweaks, which I have done to the best of my ability.

 ## My banking/other apps aren't working!
-Chances are this is due to your device failing attestation checks.
+This is likely from your device failing attestation.

-You need to pass SafetyNet/Play Integrity API in order to use "secure" apps, like banking for instance.
-Since our devices use SELinux Permissive, we can't pass these checks.
+You need to pass SafetyNet/Play Integrity API in order to use some apps.
+Since our devices use SELinux Permissive (and Google shenanigans), we can't pass these checks.
 However, with Magisk modules, you can bypass these checks easily.

 Check XDA forums for updated advice about passing SafetyNet/Play Integrity.